lucascmatos/collision_simulator/README.md

 # collision_simulator
-To run paste the line roslaunch colisao detect_collision_3d.launch
+To run copy and paste "roslaunch colisao detect_collision_3d.launch" on your terminal